 Facts About Crows as Pest Birds

-Crow is a black bird averaging around 18 inches long.
-Crows have black feathers, beaks, legs and feet.
+Crow is a black bird averaging around 18 inches long have black feathers, beaks, legs and feet.
 Crows and ravens look very much alike and are often misidentified for each other.
-Crows differ from ravens in appearance by their shorter, thinner beaks, and are about six inches shorter than a raven.
+Differ from ravens in appearance by their shorter, thinner beaks, and are about six inches shorter than a raven.

 Crows are omnivorous, they will eat anything from seeds, grains, and fruits, to invertebrates, carrion (scavenged carcass), and small animals.